Hi. I’m Freddy, and I have been playing paintball for over a decade. Welcome to my guide on how to play paintball.

 - Wear a groin/exalt cup at all times.
 Trust me.
 You don’t want to get shot in the balls as it can cause excruciating pain.

 - Pads for knees, shins, and elbows help when you are crawling, sliding, rolling, and falling, and they protect your joints from the impact of this rough game.

 - Wear gloves too.
 Paintball shots between the fingers can severely cut the fingers.
 It also protects your knuckles.

-When you walk on the field for the first time, the following things should be taken care of.Safety:
+When you walk on the field for the first time, you should always follow these points

 - Turn on your gun’s safety.
-Black means safety is ON, and red means you are good to go.
+Black means safety is ON, and red means safety is OFF.